 Many are also not getting adequate levels of mental and physical stimulation, exercise or socialisation that they need to help keep behaviour problems at bay.

-Separation anxiety is a big issue that many dogs face due to this and also owners reinforcing their anxiety, whilst things like car travel and noise pollution can also be a trigger.
+Separation anxiety is a big issue that many dogs face due to this and also owners reinforcing their anxiety, whilst things like car travel can also be a trigger.

 Treatment for anxiety in dogs and cats